tapishrawat/sample-may-1/README.md

 - List local branches `git branch`
 - For remote branches `git branch -r`
 - For all branches `git branch -`
+#### create branch from other than current branch or revision using git bash
+- `git branch new-branch-name source-branch-name`
+- `git branch new-branch-name e360cea`